 Definitely.
 Mail is delivered to patients personally on a daily basis, except weekends and holidays.

 14475 Garden View Lane

 Garden View Rehabilitation Center has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of patients and their guests.
 We also have active resident and family councils as well as volunteer programs.
 Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings and volunteer involvement.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our activities director.
 We welcome and encourage involvement from family and friends.

-All of the rooms already have free cable television in them but if you would like to bring in your own television from home, please consult with our maintenance director to ensure proper placement according to county fire codes.
+All rooms have free cable television.
+If you would like to bring in your own television from home, please consult with our maintenance director to ensure proper placement according to county fire codes.